-A newly assigned USFK service member tested positive for COVID-19 upon his arrival to South Korea from Japan on a U.S. government chartered flight.
+A newly assigned USFK service member tested positive for COVID-19 upon his arrival to South Korea from the United States on a U.S. government chartered flight.

-He arrived at Osan Air Base on May 6, and was in mandatory quarantine at Camp Humphreys quarantine barracks while awaiting for the results of his COVID-19 to return.
+He arrived at Osan Air Base on June 15, and was in mandatory quarantine at their facilities while awaiting the results of his COVID-19 test to return.

-Since testing positive, the sailor has been moved to Camp Humphreys’ isolation barracks designated for confirmed COVID-19 cases.
+Since testing positive, the airman has been moved to Osan's isolation facility designated for confirmed COVID-19 cases.

-Additional information will be provided by USFK as it becomes available.
+USFK will provide additional information as it becomes available.